-Music is a tough gig.
-Artists work their whole careers to get to the mountaintop.
+Country music is a tough gig.
+Artists work their whole careers to get to the mountaintop as songwriters and performers.
 And when they do?
 Well, that's when the real work begins.
 Because the only thing harder than making it to the top is staying at the top.
+Whether you make it to the Grammy awards or the top of the Billboard Hot Country songs chart, sometimes these artist are only able to make one hit song during their career.

-Many of these artists just couldn't quite stay atop the heap.
+Many of these country artists just couldn't quite stay atop the heap amid all of that Nashville talent.
 Sometimes their labels got in the way, and other times, they got in the way of themselves.
-Of course, sometimes they really just didn't have any other good songs.
-Or the song was so weird it's kind of bizarre it was ever a hit in the first place (looking at you, The Tractors).
+Sometimes they just moved away from the spotlight to be with family like Jessica Andrews following her biggest hit "Who I Am."

-It's no offense to be a one hit wonder.
+It's not an insult to be called a one hit wonder.
 Sometimes, that's just how the cookie crumbles.
-So how many of these country one hit wonders do you remember?
+We've rounded up a complete list of some of the best country one hit wonders.

 Man, you'd think a band called "Heartland" would kill it in the country world.
 But despite their 2006 hit "I Loved Her First," the group fizzled out on subsequent singles.
 It doesn't help that their label closed in 2009, pretty much squashing the possibility of future success.
 Four of the six members left, though the remaining two added a third and kept releasing music for a few years.
 They've been pretty much M.I.A. since 2013, though.